Acquiring Irish Real Estate

 Liability to tax

 Stamp duty is payable on the higher of the consideration paid or market value of the property transferring.
 Commercial property including land and buildings are subject to a stamp duty rate of 7.5%.
-Residential property is subject to stamp duty at 1% up to a value of €1m and 2% on values above €1m.
+Residential property is subject to stamp duty at 1% up to a value of €1m and 2% on any excess above €1m.

 A new stamp duty rate of 10% was introduced from 20th May 2021 onwards on cumulative purchases of 10 or more residential units (houses) in a 12-month period.
 However, the new legislation provides for the potential for a partial refund of the 10% stamp duty paid where the relevant residential units are leased to a local authority within 24 months for at least 10 years and is executed in favour of a housing authority/approved housing body.
 The refund results in an effective rate of between 1–2% rate applying.